-The study found that eating 150 grams (just over 5 ounces) or more of processed meat a week increases the risk of cardiovascular disease by 46% and the risk of death by 50% when compared to eating no processed meat.
+The study found that eating 150 grams (slightly more than 5 ounces) or more of processed meat a week increases the risk of cardiovascular disease by 46% and the risk of death by 50% when compared to eating no processed meat.
 To give you an idea, 5 ounces of processed meat is equivalent to approximately:

 - Five slices of bacon

 - Five slices of deli meat (cut 1/8-inch thick)

 For many years, experts have recommended avoiding (or at least limiting) your consumption of processed meats.
 Research continues to uncover additional reasons to eliminate processed meats from your diet.

 Previous studies show that processed meat has many negative health effects in addition to CVD.
 The World Health Organization (WHO)’s International Agency on Research for Cancer (IARC) classifies processed meat as carcinogenic (potentially cancer-causing) to humans.
 Eating 50 grams of processed meat daily has been linked to increased risk for:

 - Breast cancer

 - Pancreatic cancer